 - In the plan, you must consider all the costs and include your goals.
 Once you have done this, everything else will fall into place.

 - Start small.
 Many business ventures begin small; then grow with time, lots of hard work and patience.

 Think of a creative and catchy name that represents you and the product.
 Once you have worked out a name, you must protect your label by registering the name.

 Companies and Intellectual Property Commission (CIPC) in Pretoria is responsible for the registration of companies, trademarks and patents.
 Contact them to register your brand name and logo.
 Protect the brand name under trademark law as well, but don’t forget to do a trademark search before you register it.

 Set up a business entity by registering the business as a Close Corporation or a Private Company and get all of the necessary licenses and tax registrations that are required by the South African Revenue Services (SARS).

 Basic design skills

 Before you start a clothing line, you need to understand the design process as a whole.
 Research current trends to predict what styles, colours, and fabrics will be popular

 “To have a successful business, you need to have items that are more accessible to a greater audience both price and style-wise.
 This does not mean that you need to create pieces for the mass market.
 Instead you need to consider a range of pieces and prices within your collections,” explains du Plessis.

 Formulate your production plan — that’s going to do what, how much it is going to cost, what needs to be produced.
 You’ll need to create a sample, or have a sample created for you.
-You can then use this sample to get orders.
-Take the sample to fashion shows, trade shows, retailers, craft shows, etc.

 Related: Free Operational Plan Template